-- All students in Germany must have health insurance (from a private or a public health insurance company).
-Without a valid health insurance policy you cannot enrol at any university in Germany!
+All students in Germany must have health insurance (from a private or a public health insurance company).
+Without a valid health insurance policy you cannot enroll at any university in Germany!

 - Students over the age of 30

 - Students who have already completed their 14th subject-related semester (Fachsemester)

 - Students who additionally work more than 20 hours per week